Ruslana: Social commitment

-In 2004-2005 Ruslana was appointed Good Will Ambassador of Ukraine by the UNICEF and combats trafficking in human beings.
+In 2004 to 2005 Ruslana was appointed Good Will Ambassador of Ukraine by the UNICEF and combats trafficking in human beings.
 She released two video clips which aim to make potential victims aware of the dangers of human trafficking.
 In February 2008 Ruslana performed at an anti-human trafficking event in Vienna, Austria, organized by UN.GIFT (The United Nations Global Initiative to Fight Human Trafficking) in front of 117 international delegations.
 Her song Not for Sale became the anthem of the anti-trafficking campaign.

 Within the frames of the Eurovision Song Contest 2005 in Kyiv she gave a charity concert for children suffering from the consequences of the Chernobyl tragedy.
 For another charity project Ruslana joined forces with German rock star Peter Maffay.
 In April/May 2007 they went together with artists from 14 countries on a four weeks tour through Germany.
 The funds gathered benefited children in need.

 Ruslana has also staged numerous charity concerts benefiting Children's hospitals in Kyiv, Lviv and Dnipropetrovsk.

 With her project Wild Energy Ruslana supports the use of renewable energy.
 She regards the energy of the sun, the water and the wind as an energy independence.
 The project gradually developed into this bigger meaning.
 Ruslana wants to make people aware of the dangers of global climate change.
 In September 2018, she was appointed as global ambassador for renewable energy by Global100RE.

 After large regions in Western Ukraine were hit by a flood in July 2008 Ruslana set up the co-ordinating and relief centre Carpathians.
 Flood.
 SOS!
 2008.
 The aim of the centre is to create a database of the people in need, to provide emergency humanitarian help and to collect and distribute donations both from the public and from other Ukrainian artists and sportsmen to support the victims of the flood.